SkelPro/skelpro/CONTRIBUTION.md

 ```

 ### ▶️ Running SkelPro Locally
-To run skelpro locally, you need to follow these steps:
+To run SkelPro locally, follow these steps:

 **1.** Compile the code by running: `npm run build` or typing `tsc` in the Terminal.